hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/caliper.md

                 <!--- Provide a general summary of the pull request in the Title above -->

 ## Checklist
- - [ ]  A link to the issue/user story that the pull request relates to
+ - [X ]  A link to the issue/user story that the pull request relates to
  - [ ]  How to recreate the problem without the fix
  - [ ]  Design of the fix
  - [ ]  How to prove that the fix works